Belgium–Netherlands relations: Other

 The Duke of Brabant was invited to attend the inauguration of King Willem Alexander and Queen Mathilde is a godmother of Princess Alexia of the Netherlands.

 Queen Beatrix attended the state Funerals of King Baudouin and Queen Fabiola.
 Queen Juliana attended the Wedding of King Baudoin and Queen Fabiola in 1960.

+International organizations

+Both countries are founding members of the European Union, NATO, and the Council of Europe.